ryantd42/NY-Legislative-Git/2023/A1080B-2023/bill.md

  Introduced  by M. of A. WOERNER, STIRPE, LUPARDO, CRUZ, ZINERMAN, JONES, BRABENEC,  ANGELINO,  BYRNES,  MILLER,  SAYEGH,  TAGUE,  MANKTELOW,
-  J. M. GIGLIO,  LEMONDES, COOK, GOODELL, RAGA -- read once and referred to the Committee on Governmental Operations --  advanced  to  a  third reading, passed by Assembly and delivered to the Senate, recalled from the  Senate,  vote  reconsidered,  bill  amended,  ordered  reprinted, retaining its place on the order of third reading
+  J. M. GIGLIO, LEMONDES, COOK, GOODELL, RAGA, BUTTENSCHON, SANTABARBARA --  read once and referred to the Committee on Governmental Operations -- advanced to a third reading, passed by Assembly  and  delivered  to the Senate, recalled from the Senate, vote reconsidered, bill amended, ordered  reprinted,  retaining its place on the order of third reading -- ordered to a third reading -- passed by Assembly and  delivered  to the Senate, recalled from the Senate, vote reconsidered, bill amended, ordered  reprinted,  retaining its place on the special order of third reading

  AN ACT to amend the executive law, in relation to  the  appointment  for agricultural  representation on the state fire prevention and building